dtantsur/rust-osauth/README.md

 any ready-to-use objects (like `Server` or `Port`).
 Pagination is supported but must be configured explicitly.

-OpenStack releases starting with Queens are officially supported, although support for releases older than 1.5 years is best-effort and may be dropped without a prior warning (it will not be considered a breaking change).
+OpenStack releases starting with Train are officially supported, although support for releases older than 1.5 years is best-effort and may be dropped without a prior warning (it will not be considered a breaking change).